Difficult, but it’s necessary

 get age-appropriate sex education books for kids

-Get age-appropriate sex education books for your child.
-This is a must.
+Age-appropriate sex education books is a must.
 Good books educate, inform and can help you make potentially awkward conversations easier.
 The book is for kids.
 Not for parents.

 Don’t know which book to buy?
 This website, sexedrescue.com, has a list of over 300+ books on sex education for kids.
 You’ll find a video review of each book, with many also including a written review.

 And yes, books are expensive.
 Understood.
 Maybe next month but in the meantime, read an article or two about sex education for kids.
 Good, informative articles, really help.
 Like this one, My Kid Needs to Know What?
 An Age By Age Guide to Sex Education – And What to Do! (by Cath Hakanson).